 Renovation and Repairs

 Foreclosures are usually not in pristine condition.
 The key to happy homeownership is to ensure that the house you buy does not require more repairs and renovation than you and your budget can handle.
-Small changes might need to be made, such as installing more security.
-Some people want to look for a secure property with security gates, for example, so they would need to get in touch with a company that supplies gates.
+Small changes might need to be made.
 It’s essential that you understand how much work your potential purchase needs before making an offer.
 Consult a licensed contractor for an estimate of the possible cost of any renovations.

 Once you have an estimate of how much it will cost to fix up the house, experts recommend that you add approximately 5-10% to that amount for a contingency budget.
 The extra money covers the cost of fixing those surprises that always pop up when you start taking a house apart during a renovation.